p-koenig/divfusion/README.md

 and a paragraph, and the second row contains a subheading and another paragraph.
 The report will be saved to the file path specified.

+## Dependencies

+Currently `divfusion` does not require any dependencies.

 ## Future Work

 - Add support for custom css